MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/Fax.md

 ---
-title: Fax - Common Data Model | Microsoft Docs
+title: Fax in crmCommon - Common Data Model | Microsoft Docs
 description: Activity that tracks call outcome and number of pages for a fax and optionally stores an electronic copy of the document.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Fax
+# Fax in crmCommon

 Activity that tracks call outcome and number of pages for a fax and optionally stores an electronic copy of the document.